top of page

 MOMENT

-Train anticipation and timing – read movement, choose distance and position, and catch the instant that changes the scene.
+Train your sense of timing and the moment – read movement, choose distance and position deliberately, and capture the decisive moment.

 THE